JohnDoe-LTD/vigilant-lamp/README.md

 ## Commands

+- `pre-commit run --all-files`: Run pre-commit rules
-- `mvn clean`: Cleans the project and removes all compile files.
+- `mvn clean`: Clean the project and removes all compile files.
 - `mvn compile`: Compiles source code of the project.
 - `mvn test`: Runs tests for the project.
 - `mvn checkstyle:checkstyle`: Run checkstyle and generate the report.